Major in Computer Science (B.S. Degree)

 The Mathematics and Computer Science Department grants honors to graduating students with outstanding records of accomplishment in computer science, as demonstrated in three areas: breadth and depth of curriculum, quality of academic performance, and significance of a scholarly thesis project.
 The breadth and depth of curriculum is achieved by taking MAT 150, two 300- or 400-level electives in the Applications category, CSC 351 plus another 300- or 400-level elective in the Systems category, and CSC 324 plus another 300- or 400-level elective in the Theory or Other categories.

 All candidates for honors must prepare an honors thesis and defend the thesis orally before faculty in the department.
-Candidates must attain grade point averages of at least 3.2 overall and 3.5 on all Computer Science courses numbered above 210.
+Candidates must attain a grade point average of at least 3.2 overall and at least 3.5 on all courses that fulfill either the requirements of the Computer Science major or the course requirements for honors noted above.
 The final recommendation of the Department for graduation with honors is determined by the quality of the candidate's complete academic record, thesis, and defense.
 At the Department's discretion, in the case of an exceptional academic record, together with a thesis of the highest quality incorporating original mathematical or computational methods, the Department confers high honors.

 The Department recommends that students interested in an honors program notify their academic advisers and the chair of the department during the spring semester of the sophomore year, or as soon as possible thereafter.
 During the junior year, such a student should identify an area of computer science for exploration and seek out a member of the department to serve as a potential honors supervisor.
 Formal declaration of pursuit of honors is recommended by the end of the advising period in the spring of the junior year and is due by the end of the first week of classes of the senior year.
 See the department chair for the appropriate form and further details on the honors process and requirements.